Shekar-77/SugarMind/README.md

 * Audio and video pipelines are supported by specialized metrics
 * These metrics help the model better understand and analyze user responses

+Note: Proposal claims that the prototype can converse about gears and paint activity, but instead it is gears and 3d volume activity.

 ---

 ### System Workflow